eugenehan94/React-Reviews-Slideshow-Project/README.md

 This project was create with React.js.

-Created an API with client name and review with JSON server.
+Created an API with clients' name and review with JSON server.
 Performed a GET request using fetch API.

-## Top of page
+## Screenshot of application
 ![ReviewSlideshowScreenShot](src/images/ReviewSlideshowScreenShot.jpg)

 ----------------------------------------------------------------------------------------------------------